Micah Jenkins

-Micah Jenkins (December 1, 1835 – May 6, 1864), was a Confederate general in the American Civil War, mortally wounded by friendly fire at the Battle of the Wilderness.
+Micah Jenkins (December 1, 1835 – May 6, 1864) was a Confederate general in the American Civil War, mortally wounded by friendly fire at the Battle of the Wilderness.

-Early life
+Early life and education

 Jenkins was born on Edisto Island, South Carolina.
 He graduated first in his class from the South Carolina Military Academy, now called The Citadel, in 1854.
 Jenkins then organized the King's Mountain Military School from 1855 to 1861.